Nplu5/technical-possible/README.md

-# technical-possible
+# Technical possible

-A small website to answer if something is technical possible
+A small fun website to provide an answer if relatives ask you if something is technically possible.